Control thread execution

 ...

 Each stack frame has a code location.
-Use the list command to look at source code.
-By itself, it lists the source code around the current stack frame’s instruction pointer:
+Use the list command to look at the source code.

 183 inline CommandLine CommandLineFromIteratorsFindFirstPositionalArg(